sourcegraph/handbook/content/communication/team_chat.md

 - #dev-ops - discussing incidents and any other ops-related work
 - #buildkite - see notifications about Buildkite / CI failures.
 - #opsgenie - where pager notifications get sent to Slack

+You should also join channels mentioned in [your team's documentation](../engineering/index.md#teams)